Baccata/tagless-blogpost/docs/tagless.md

 }
 ```

-## A note on capabilities and typeclasses
+Note that we still haven't changed our `verify` function : it does not need to handle errors and therefore its set of capabilities has not changed.

+Coming from a Java background, this is really liberating for me : the main business logic (`verify`) only needs to express a composition of calls, and it is exempt from the concern of error handling.

+## The case of side-effects

+So far, the code we have written has respected the boundaries of the JVM and has lived solely in memory.
+But most programs need to call upon functionalities that live outside of the JVM and handle calls that are classified as **impure**,
+which means they either rely on the outside world (to know the time, to create a random value), or have an effect on the outside world (printing a value in a terminal, writing to a database)

+There is a set of **capabilities** that are specifically designed to reason about these particular concerns and manipulate **impure** computations in a referentially-transparent way.
+The [cats-effect](https://typelevel.org/cats-effect/) library provides typeclass encoding of these capabilities, as well as **effect datatypes** that support them.

+In addition, **cats-effect** provides **capabilities** for capturing callback-based asynchronous calls into the **effect type**, for performing computations concurrently, for scheduling calls, ... as well as low-boilerplate,performant, simple concurrency primitives for non-blocking state manipulation, clean resource-handling, atomicity ...

+## The downsides

+The approach of **tagless final** is not completely free of downsides :

-It does take some learning effort to get acquainted with the various typeclasses and build an instinct for which ones you need to solve a particular problem.
-However, they are very much worth learning :
+* It does take some learning effort to get acquainted with the various typeclasses and build an instinct for which ones you need to solve a particular problem.
+* I personally like using [context bounds](https://docs.scala-lang.org/tutorials/FAQ/context-bounds.html) when declaring **capabilities**, which involves using type aliases, and sometimes invoking the implicit instance via `implicitly`.
+This is a little bit of boilerplate.

+The interfaces/typeclasses involved are very much worth exploring :

-* They are minimal.
-Both **cats** and **scalaz** provide a fair amount of functions, but each interface/typeclass only holds a small number of functions that are completely orthogonal to each other (ie none can be expressed in terms of the others).
+* The interfaces are minimal.
+Both **cats** and **scalaz** provide a fair amount of functions, but each interface/typeclass only holds a very small number of abstract core functions that are completely orthogonal to each other (ie none can be expressed in terms of the others), the rest being derived from the core functions.
-* They are lawful : each method of the interface/typeclass has a reason to exist with relation to its neighbour methods, which is described in (mathematical) **laws**.
+* Each method of the interface/typeclass has a reason to exist with relation to its neighbour methods, which is described in (mathematical) **laws**.
 The rules might have more or less familiar names depending on your education in mathematics (such as **associativy**), but they allow you to reason consistently about the interface, and prevent you from worrying about inexistent edge cases.
-* Although the Scala compiler is not powerful enough to statically check the laws, **cats** and **scalaz** have implemented them as **reusable tests** that run against generated input sets.
+* Although the Scala compiler is not powerful enough to statically check the laws, **cats** and **scalaz** have implemented them as [reusable tests](https://typelevel.org/cats/typeclasses/lawtesting.html) that run against generated input sets.
+* There are more and more libraries that use these interfaces and thus maximise the amount of possible integration.
+Amongst which : [fs2](https://fs2.io/) and [https://http4s.org/]